 Better links to key service centres such as Peterborough, Greater Cambridge, Kings Lynn, and the rest of the country will make Fenland a more attractive place to live and work.
-This should include an hourly train service (minimum) serving the Fenland rail stations as this will also create new opportunities for residents to travel to employment, retail, leisure, education, or training elsewhere.
+This will also create new opportunities for residents to travel to employment, retail, leisure, education, or training elsewhere.
 We will look to support the investment in infrastructure with a simultaneous push to making transport and travel choices more accessible for residents in Fenland, many of whom either cannot travel easily or need help and encouragement in using these travel choices.
 Connectivity to the transport network, both physically and in terms of accessibility for all users is a primary area in need of development in Fenland.

 Greater consideration will be given to the cross-border journeys into Norfolk and South Lincolnshire, particularly where those journeys are for employment and education.
-The role of social and leisure journeys beyond Cambridgeshire is also noted given the proximity of these areas to Fenland.
+The role of social and leisure journeys beyond Cambridgeshire is also noted given the proximity teof these areas to Fenland.
 Closer working and co-ordination with the local authorities and other key stakeholders in these areas will form part of the approach to improve cross border transport issues.